 In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the two years then ended in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by the COSO because material weaknesses in internal control over financial reporting existed as of that date related to the design and operating effectiveness of internal controls over (i) the period end financial reporting process, and (ii) the accounting for income taxes.
+Also in our opinion, the Company did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by the COSO because material weaknesses in internal control over financial reporting effectiveness of internal controls over (i) the period end financial reporting process, and (ii) the accounting for income taxes.